 Located in the Costa Maya, just south of the Riviera Maya, Chacchoben, "The Place of Red Corn," (in Spanish "Lugar de Maiz Colorado,") is a largely restored Mayan site.
-Chacchoben has a mystical quality with towering mahogany trees, enormous cohune palms, strangler figs, and banyan trees.
-Its because of the lush foliage, no crowds and its remote location that really makes Chacchoben a special place.
+Chacchoben has a mystical feel to it.
+The towering mahogany trees, enormous cohune palms, strangler figs, and banyan trees makes Chacchoben a special place.

-This adventure is not on anyone's vacation itinerary due to its remote location.
-We have wanted to visit the Mayan Ruins at Chac Mool ever since we glimpsed the Santa Rosa peninsula during a flight along the coastline.
-The Santa Rosa peninsula and Chac Mool ruins lie between two large bays in the Sian Ka'an Biosphere Reserve; Bahia de la Ascension and Bahia Espiritu Santo.
-Together those bays make up the majority of this UNESCO reserve located south of Tulum.
+This adventure takes you deep into the Sian Ka'an Biosphere just south of Tulum.
+Ever since we glimpsed the Santa Rosa peninsula on a flight along the southern coastline we have dreamed of making the trip to the Chac Mool Ruins.
+Located on the Santa Rosa peninsula, the Chac Mool ruins lie between two large bays in the Sian Ka'an Biosphere Reserve; Bahia de la Ascension and Bahia Espiritu Santo.

 We were first introduced to Chichen Itza through John Lloyd Stevens travel book "Incidents of Travel in Yucatan' published in 1843.
 Now, Chichen Itza is a UNESCO World Heritage site, the #2 most visited archaeological site in Mexico and in 2006 awarded the title of one of the new 7 Wonders of the World.
 Chichen Itza has played an important role in understanding Mayan and Mexican history making it a top tour in the Riviera Maya and an excellent Loco Adventure.